rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Why do I need to use a bottle cap or foam when replacing the FEP film?**

-The bottle cap, or foam, will allow some slack to the film, so that when you tighten the frame down you will get approximate tension.
-If you don't do that, you will over tension the film and it may tear.
+The bottle cap, or foam, will allow some slack to the film so that when you tighten the frame down, you will get approximate tension.
+If you don't do that, you may over tension the film and it may tear.
 If it didn't tear, later on you'll be wondering why all your prints fail.